RafaelLaya/Integral-Estimator-Python/README.md

 The instructions to use the program are simple: Download the .py file and then run (make sure you have installed the latest version of python in your system.
 This is confirmed to run on python 3.5 and 3.6.
 The program itself has instructions on its own usage.

 At all times the programa assumes the function provided is of continous behaviour.
 If using the tolerance option then it is also assumed that the function is either always increasing or decreasing in the desired interval.
+Improper integrals are not supported.

 You will need py_expression_eval to run this program.